-We tried a couple of different swaddles with Baby E, but nothing compared to the Woombie.
-Even in the womb, Ethan loved having his hands by his face.
+We tried a couple of different swaddles with my son, but nothing compared to the Woombie.
+Even in the womb, he loved having his hands by his face.
 Unfortunately, traditional swaddles did not allow for this, but those hands found their way up to his mouth anyway no matter what we did.
 The Woombie allowed him to have his hands near his face, but still “swaddled” to calm the Moro reflex.
 They were perfect for both the cast phase and the boots and bar phase because of their stretchy material and lower body width.
-When Ethan started to roll over, we loved the wearable blankets by Halo and Burts Bee’s.
+When my son started to roll over, we loved the wearable blankets by Halo and Burts Bee’s.
 Unlike others, they are super wide to accommodate for the bar and allow for easy diaper change access too.

 During the casting phase, baths are a very rare occurrence!
 If you are lucky enough to be able to take the casts off yourself on the day of your appointment, you will be able to give baby a full bath once per week.
 Other than that you are stuck with sponge baths.
 We tried a couple of different methods for our sponge baths, but the best tool by far was to use these washcloths.
 Actually, they are meant to be cloth wipes for cloth diapering!
 They were the most absorbent and soaked up the baby soap really well.
 They are perfect for sponge baths and we still use them during regular baths too because they are so amazing.